numalariamodeling/FE-2023-examples/README.md

 - As mentioned, we also need to adjust the way we create our experiments in `general_sim()`.
 Notice that we are currently use `Experiment.from_task()` which creates the experiment and simulations directly from the defined task.
 To sweep over variables we'll have to switch to using `Experiment.from_builder()` that works to setup each simulation directly rather than an entire experiment with the same parameters.
     - First, initialize the builder such that `builder = SimulationBuilder()`.
 This should go in `general_sim()` between adding assets and reports.
     - Add the sweep to the builder using `add_sweep_definition()`.
 Here you'll create a partial of `set_param` (defined above), pass the config parameter that you'd like to set to this partial, and then provide the range of values to sweep over.
 In this example, tell the function to sweep over `Run_Number` over the range of the `num_seeds` defined above (will output values of 0 - `num_seeds`).
-    - Finally, you'll need to remove the `Experiment.from_task()` creation and replace with `Experiment.from_builder(builder, task, name=<expname>)`.
+    - Finally, you'll need to remove the `Experiment.from_task()` creation and replace with `Experiment.from_builder(builder, task, name=<expt_name>)`.
 This will create experiments based on the task but with the additional information contained in the builder, including the added sweep.
 Make sure you keep the modified experiment name!

       ```py
       def general_sim()